clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/bug-report.rst

 For documentation bugs, provide the URL of the page where you encountered the problem.

+**Description:** Provide a description of the problem and how the actual behaviour differs from the expected behavior.
+Also provide the version of
-**Description:** Provide the steps needed to replicate the issue.
+|CL| exhibiting the behavior.
+Lastly, provide the detailed steps to replicate
+the issue.
 Specify any input accurately and in the correct order.
 In the case of documentation, specify the paragraph with the problem and, if applicable, suggestions on how to fix it.

 **GitHub username:** Provide your GitHub username for any possible follow up on the pull requests addressing the issue.